Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 This is where Moses becomes one of my heroes in Scripture.

-Standing there with a terrified mob behind him, an army approaching, and a sea in front of him, Moses doesn’t panic.
-He doesn’t say, “You know what, you’re right, this was a terrible idea.”
-He doesn’t try to negotiate with Pharaoh or frantically look for escape routes.
+Standing there with a terrified crowd behind him, Pharaoh’s army approaching, and the Red Sea in front of him, Moses doesn’t panic.
+He doesn’t say, “You know what, maybe this was a terrible idea.”
+He doesn’t try to negotiate with Pharaoh or search for another escape route.

 Instead, he says something absolutely stunning in Exodus 14:13-14: